ruidlpm/pathPhynder/README.md

 1) Download pathPhynder to your computer.

-2) Add this line to your ~/.bash_profile
+2) Add the following line to your ~/.bash_profile.
+Replace <path_to_pathPhynder_folder> with the location of the pathPhynder folder in your system.

 alias pathPhynder="Rscript <path_to_pathPhynder_folder>"

-If you have downloaded the folder to your ~/software/ directory, then you would add the following lines to ~/.bash_profile.
+For example, if you have downloaded the folder to your ~/software/ directory, then you would add the following lines to ~/.bash_profile.

 alias pathPhynder="Rscript ~/software/pathPhynder/pathPhynder.R"

-then:
+Then:

 source ~/.bash_profile

-3) test if it works
+3) Test if it works.

 pathPhynder -h

 Workflow